 - Sleeping.
 When a baby is sleeping, their breathing rates are slower than when they’re awake.
 Newborns do however experience periodic breathing often while asleep: episodes of fast breathing (almost like panting) followed by a pause in breathing of up to 10 to 15 seconds.
 This is normal and is typically outgrown within a few months.

-- Calm and awake. calm and alert babies usually maintain a regular and steady breathing pattern.
+- Calm and awake.
+Calm and alert babies usually maintain a regular and steady breathing pattern.

 - Crying.
 When babies cry, their breathing pattern may vary with some deeper breaths followed by a temporary increase in their breathing rate.